Jeffrey Gonzalez (Montclair State University)

 gonz@****.com (Log-in to reveal)

-We invite proposals for papers dealing with American Literature from 1945 to the present.
+Papers in this session focus on American Literature from 1945 to the present.
 The category of “literature” includes imaginative works (fiction, poetry, drama) but also essays, memoirs, or creative nonfiction.
-Texts that are written by American-identifying authors, composed by writers in the US, or address American life are all welcome.
+This session investigates texts that are written by American-identifying authors, composed by writers in the US, or address American life.

-We welcome proposals both related to the conference theme, "Palimpsests: Memory and Oblivion.”
+Some papers may relate to the conference theme, "Palimpsests: Memory and Oblivion.”
 The postwar period offers a rich body of writing to consider relative to the theme, as a growing component of canonical and more marginalized writers challenged mainstream American narratives about the country’s past, and others used literature to resurrect or revisit forgotten components of national history.
-Additionally, American writers engage with questions of memory and forgetting on the global stage, and we invite papers analyzing these representations.
-We are also interested in papers exploring transience and remembrance on a personal scale.
+Additionally, American writers engage with questions of memory and forgetting on the global stage, and papers in this session may analyze these representations.
+Papers may also explore transience and remembrance on a personal scale.

 All PAMLA presenters must be paid PAMLA members and have paid their conference fee.
 Please email the panel presiding officer/organizer, Jeffrey Gonzalez, at gonzalezje@montclair.edu with questions or concerns.